Fuse-Technical-Group/BadgeKitty/README.md

 - A whopping 4096kB of flash storage space
 - Dual power source options, USB-C or CR2023 battery
 - Hidden programs to unlock by being social in meatspace (just ask the authors how!)
+- Ability to reprogram via a UPDI programmer

 ## Usage/Examples